How to Open a Coffee Shop in the UK: Starting a Coffee Shop Business Steps

 And even your gut feeling

 Location choice is no small decision, the best way to go about finding the perfect location is to take your time and not to rush the process.
-For a crash course in Restaurant Real Estate 101, check out this post: How to Find a Site for Your Restaurant.

 3. Determine your coffee shop menu.

 A smart menu design can capture your restaurant’s unique brand and culture as well as drive revenue, all factors that have the power to make or break a coffee shop in its first years in business.
 Menu design shouldn’t be taken lightly, instead it should be designed with intention in an effort to illustrate your cafe’s vision to your customers.